 It wasn’t until I got close to my current advanced age that I realized that it’s ok to stop reading a book if you aren’t into it after a few chapters.
-It’s only been in the last few years that I finally allowed myself to quit watching a TV show that was no longer entertaining me, even if I had already invested multiple seasons in the series.
+It has only been in the last few years that I’ve finally allowed myself to quit watching a TV show that was no longer entertaining me, even if I had already invested multiple seasons in the series.
 I stopped feeling the need to see every big, fancy movie just because it might get some awards consideration, and I no longer feel the need to try and understand everything that the smart people are talking about on Twitter.

 It was honestly really hard for me to cut these things out of my life, because so much of my personal and professional persona had been built upon the idea of being an “expert” on these types of things.
 But as I changed as a human and in my work life, I realized that suffering through things, just to say that I had done or seen them, just wan’t bringing me joy; and even though I have no interest in living to any sort of ripe old age, I want to enjoy whatever time I have on this quickly decaying rock.
 So, I have learned to just move on when a certain activity is bringing me frustration and/or anger.